MBAllely/bash_scripts/README.md

 ### WOW IT'S SO GREAT

+#### Prerequisites

+Uh, just Git, I think.

-OK Real instructions.
+## OK Real instructions.

-1. Put this stuff in the appropriate files at the top level of your machine ` cd ~ ` gets you there, if you're unfamiliar.
+1. Put this stuff in the appropriate files at the top level of your machine.
+That's it.

+## *OK REAL-ER INSTRUCTIONS*

+1. Go to the top level of your machine.
+If you're unfamiliar, `cd ~ ` gets you there.
-2. Check to see if these files exist first.
-`ls -a` will five you a thorough list of what you've got.
+2. Check to see if these files exist first.  `ls -a` will give you a thorough list of what you've got.

-3. To edit the contents, run either ` atom FILENAME` or `nano FILENAME` or, if you're a fan of vim, `vim FILENAME`  Personally, I think vim is gross.
+3. To edit the contents of the existing files, run either ` atom FILENAME` or `nano FILENAME` or, if you're a fan of vim, `vim FILENAME`  (Personally, I think vim is gross.
 But, preferences!
-Do what makes you happy, yo.
+Do what makes you happy, yo.)
+Then add the contents from this repo into your corresponding files.
+Easy peasy!

-4. If these files don't exist yet, make 'em!
+4. _If these files don't exist yet_, make 'em!
 You can use the same commands as above to do that.
-ex: `atom .bash_profile`, then dump the contents of this repo's `.bash_profile` right on in there, etc etc.
+ex: `atom .bash_profile`, then dump the contents of this repo's `.bash_profile` right on in there and save, etc etc.

 5. Bibbity bobbity RAINBOW TERMINAL YEAAAAHHH